music-encoding/guidelines/_guidelines-v3/07-analysis/01-analysisDescribingRelationships.md

 the
 fermata is not placed directly above the note.

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample166.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample166.xml" valid="true" version=page.version %}

 The **@corresp** attribute only marks the correspondence between the current element and one or more other entities.
 To describe the nature of the correspondence, one